 5. Help confirm the applicant’s commitment to the Mission of CUSOM and the osteopathic profession.

 Individuals interested in applying to the CUSOM must complete an online application through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) and a CUSOM Supplemental Application.
 All applicants must complete the AACOMAS application in order to access the CUSOM Supplemental Application.

-The secondary application process consists of the CUSOM Secondary Application, a non-refundable processing fee, waiver/non-waiver statement, and two required letters of recommendation.
-Letters of recommendation may not be written by a relative either by blood or through marriage.
+The secondary application process consists of the CUSOM Secondary Application, a non-refundable processing fee, and two required letters of recommendation.
+Letters of recommendation may not be written by a relative, including relatives through marriage.

+Letters of recommendation which are included as part of a the pre-health committee packet or letters from an official evaluation collection service recognized by CUSOM (AACOMAS, Interfolio or VirtualEvals) which are part of their official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to the pre-med advisors.
+CUSOM will accept letters through AACOMAS, VirtualEvals, Interfolio and mail.
 CUSOM welcomes additional letters of support or recommendation from those who are acquainted with the student’s academic or professional ability.
-All letters of recommendation must be originals on professional or college/university letterhead, signed by the evaluator and mailed directly to the Office of Admissions.
+All additional letters of recommendation must be originals on professional or college/university letterhead, signed by the evaluator and sent directly to the Office of Admissions.

 Applicants who are of Permanent Residency Status must provide a copy of their Green Card for consideration for admissions.